Skip to main content

 Install via npm/bun

-npm install @oneshot/sdk
+bash npm install @oneshot-agent/sdk

 Prerequisites